 Beginning in February 2022, in response to Russian military actions in Ukraine, the U.S. and other countries imposed sanctions on Russia, and we suspended business operations, including sales, support on existing contracts and professional services, in Russia and Belarus.
-The impact of these actions was not significant to our results for the first quarter of fiscal 2023.
-However, their ultimate magnitude and duration remain uncertain, and we will continue to closely monitor their potential impacts to our business.
+In the second quarter of fiscal 2023, we discontinued business operations in Russia, Belarus, and certain regions of Ukraine.
+The impact of these actions was not significant to our results in either the second quarter or first six months of fiscal 2023.